AdobeDocs/dev-site-documentation-template/README.md

 ## Where to ask for help

-The slack channel #adobeio-onsite-onboarding is our main point of contact for help.
+The slack channel `#adobe-developer-website` is our main point of contact for help.
 Feel free to join the channel and ask any questions.

 ## How to develop